-This command specifies the TCP port number used by the Telnet interface.
-Use the no form to use the default port.
+This command allows this device to be monitored or configured from Telnet.
+It also specifies the TCP port number used by the Telnet interface.
+Use the no form without the "port" keyword to disable this function.
+Use the no from with the "port" keyword to use the default port.